Who Is ‘Prayer Man’?

 Was Prayer Man a Black Man?

 The Wiegman film shows one of the two black men, either Carl Jones or Roy Lewis, standing several steps below Prayer Man.
 He is by himself, as Roy Lewis claimed to have been.
 The precise location of the other man is not known.
-Other photographs may show Jones wearing a light–coloured shirt, like the man on the steps below Prayer Man, and Lewis wearing a dark shirt, like Prayer Man; see http://educationforum.ipbhost.com/index.php?showtopic=20354&page=145#entry310782, in which Lewis’s statement that he was “on the inside of the front entrance” is interpreted to mean that he was in the vestibule just behind the glass doors rather than on the steps.
+Other photographs may show Jones wearing a light–coloured shirt, like the man on the steps below Prayer Man, and Lewis wearing a dark top, like Prayer Man; see https://educationforum.ipbhost.com/topic/23221-roy-lewis-updated/.
+Roy Lewis’s dark top, however, is a cardigan with a distinct collar, unlike the garment Prayer Man was wearing, which is clearly a shirt.

 Was Prayer Man a Manual Worker?